-There is no cure for herpes, but the sores will usually clear up on their own within a few weeks.
+There is currently no cure for herpes, but the sores usually clear up on their own.

-Treatments that will shorten the duration of the outbreak and ease the symptoms are available.
+Treatments that can shorten the duration of the outbreak and ease the symptoms are available.

-If a person gets frequent outbreaks, their doctor may recommend taking a pill every day for prevention reasons.
-This is known as “prophylaxis.”
+If a person experiences frequent outbreaks, their healthcare professional may recommend taking medication every day as a means of prevention.
+This treatment is known as prophylaxis.

 Antiviral creams or ointments can relieve the burning, itching, or tingling.
-Antiviral pills can speed up the healing process.
-Both types of medicine tend to contain the same active ingredients.
+Antiviral pills can help speed up the healing process.
+Both types of medication tend to contain the same active ingredients.
 They include:

-People can get herpes medication from a doctor or pharmacist.
-Over-the-counter options are also available online.
+People can get herpes medication from a doctor or pharmacist, or some are available over the counter.

-For otherwise healthy people, a herpes skin rash is not usually anything to worry about unduly.
-The sores can be painful and uncomfortable but typically go away by themselves.
-Medicines to treat them are available from drug stores.
+For otherwise healthy people, a herpes skin rash is not usually anything to cause concern, other than spreading it to others.
+The sores can be painful and uncomfortable, but they typically go away by themselves.
+Medications to treat them are available from drugstores or through a healthcare professional.

 The virus can cause complications in some people.
-Anyone with a long term health condition or weakened immune system who thinks they may have herpes should speak to a doctor.
+Anyone with a long-term health condition or weakened immune system who thinks that they may have herpes should speak to their doctor.

-Anyone who suspects something other than herpes, such as dermatitis, shingles, or scabies, is causing their skin rash can talk to their doctor about a diagnosis.
+Anyone who suspects that something other than herpes — such as dermatitis, shingles, or scabies — is causing their rash can talk with their healthcare professional about a diagnosis.

-There is no cure for the virus, and carriers tend to suffer outbreaks at various times throughout their life.
+There is currently no cure for the virus, and carriers tend to experience symptom outbreaks at various times throughout their life.